equinor/appsec/docs/guidelines/FAQ/pre-commit-faq.md

 #### Homebrew (Mac/Linux)

 - Verify that brew is installed with `brew -v`
-- If it isn't installed, install using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+- If it isn't installed, install using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`</br>(As usual, verify all install scripts before executing)
 - Remember to perform the next steps that are shown after install.

 ### Installing pre-commit